Citations Affected: IC 22-3-3.

 (c) An employee is entitled to receive disabled from trade compensation in a weekly amount equal to STEP FOUR of the following formula:

-STEP ONE: Determine the employee's average weekly earnings from employment with limitations or restrictions that are entered after the employee's injury.
+STEP ONE: Determine the employee's average weekly earnings from employment with limitations or restrictions that is entered after the employee's injury, if any.